 Get On The Same Page With Your Valentine.

 Ultimately, the best way to handle the holiday is to follow your gut and do what feels right, explains Chong.
 If your instinct is not to celebrate, that’s OK, too.
-It may simply be that it's too soon in the relationship for a serious romantic gesture.
-“Sometimes, celebrating Valentine's Day brings the relationship to another level before either party is ready, and if you feel that would be the case, you don't have to celebrate it, at least not in full,” Chong says.
-Her advice in this scenario is to acknowledge the holiday, then keep it moving.
+It might just be too soon.
+“Sometimes, celebrating Valentine's Day brings the relationship to another level before either party is ready, and if you feel that would be the case, you don't have to celebrate it — at least not in full,” Chong says.
+Her advice is to acknowledge the holiday, then keep it moving.
 “It can be nothing more than just a simple ‘Happy Valentine's Day!’ text or a small gift.
-So no one feels disappointed, but no one feels like it's rushing the relationship either with a bigger financial, time or emotional investment,” she concludes.
+So no one feels disappointed, but no one feels like it's rushing the relationship either with a bigger financial, time, or emotional investment,” she concludes.

-The key takeaway here is that the best way to celebrate the holiday is totally up to you and your date, even if that means skipping the holiday altogether.
+The key takeaway: The best way to celebrate Valentine's Day is totally up to you and your date, even if that means skipping it altogether.
 By following your instincts and being true to yourselves, you’re celebrating and cherishing the most important event of all: taking care of and loving yourself.
 Hey, there’s nothing wrong with being your own Valentine.

-Cherlyn Chong, a breakup recovery coach and dating coach with The League
+Cherlyn Chong, breakup recovery coach and dating coach with The League